 Christmas and Stress.
 Does Christmas cause stress for you or your loved ones?

-Stress is everywhere and even holidays that should bring you only peace, relaxation, love and time together with your loved ones and your family can cause more stress than joy.
+Stress is everywhere and even holidays that should bring you only peace, relaxation, love, and time together with your loved ones and your family can cause more stress than joy.
 Sad, but it is true even for me.

-I am not a big fan of organizing stuff only because we need to do and I am not making big family gatherings or a lot of present for my family members, but I still feel the tension when my brother and mom are coming to my town.
+I am not a big fan of organizing stuff only because we need to do it and I am not making big family gatherings or a lot of presents for my family members, but I still feel the tension when my brother and mom are coming to my town.
 We all are different so sometimes it’s not easy to avoid specific things to talk about.

 Yes, there is this stress called holiday stress.